caffeine-suite/caffeine-script/README.md

 ### Built on JavaScript

-CaffeineScript, or CafScript for short, is inspired by CoffeeScript and Ruby.
+CaffeineScript, or CafScript for short, is inspired by CoffeeScript.
 CaffeineScript starts where CoffeeScript left off.
-Where CoffeeScript's motto is "it's just JavaScript," Caffeine is 'built on JavaScript.'
+If CoffeeScript's motto is "it's just JavaScript," Caffeine's is 'built on JavaScript.'
 JavaScript is a powerful, yet low-level assembly language.
 No-one should hand-code assembly-language.
-CaffeineScript strives to get the most out of the *ideals* of JavaScript while moving beyond its limitations and maintaining excellent interoperability with pure JavaScript code.
+CaffeineScript strives to get the most out of the *ideals* of JavaScript while moving beyond its limitations.

 With respect to JavaScript, CaffeineScript's priorities are:

 1. maximize programmer productivity
 2. generate fast JavaScript
-4. generate lean JavaScript (after uglification and gzip)
+4. generate lean JavaScript
 5. generate human-readable JavaScript

 ### Wiki and Documentation